twlamere/Lead_Conversion_Craft/README.md

 the .exe files from that folder to where you want to use them, or you can also simply copy the source code and recompile.
 The other option is a desktop application.
 In the desktop folder there should be a couple installation .exe files.
-Simply download that, run, and you're good to go!
+Simply download the installation file for your system, run, and you're good to go!

 Note: As of 10 August 2015, I've only tested these on Windows computers, so they might not work on Mac OS X or Linux operating systems.